-Find CAPC-curated courses and tools based on your specialty, discipline, or area of interest.
-CAPC courses provide free continuing education credits for all staff at member organizations, and ABIM MOC points for physicians.
+Find CAPC-curated courses and tools based on your practice area, discipline, or area of interest.
+CAPC courses provide free continuing education credits for all staff at member organizations, and ABIM MOC credits for physicians.

 Recommended CAPC courses for long-term care social workers.
 Center to Advance Palliative Care, 2019.

 Online training curriculum for all specialties and disciplines to strengthen their care of patients living with serious illness.
-Free continuing education credits for all, and physicians receive ABIM MOC points for select courses.
+Free continuing education credits for all, and physicians receive ABIM MOC credits for select courses.